 What Type of Bag to Use When Making Pie

-Use a plain, kraft paper bag that’s free of inks or dyes.
-As we researched this method, we learned that paper bags printed with ink run the risk of releasing unpleasant odors and/or toxins when exposed to high heat.
+Use a plain kraft paper bag that’s free of inks or dyes.
+As we researched this method, we learned that paper bags printed with ink run the risk of releasing unpleasant odours and/or toxins when exposed to high heat.

 You can also create your own “bag” out of several large pieces of parchment paper.
 Just be sure to secure your pieces together with plenty of folds and staples.
 The purpose of the bag is to lock in all that precious steam!